mirkoprescha/kpi_retention/README.md

 - datatype agnostic: just specify the name of the array.
 Spaxploder will take the values and convert them into rows, whatever datatype it is.
 Even nested structures are converted.
 - supported datatypes: all of spark 2.1

+## Options
+- enforceSchema (not implemented)
+- overwrite output (default)

+##

 ## Not yet implemented
-- ignore not defined array in an entity.
-Some entities have an array some not (even not set as null).
-Spaxploder will ignore these entities without an exeption *to test*
+- provide parameters as configuration file
-- unnest structs -> would need more configuration
+- unnest array elements that are a StructType -> would need more configuration
 ```
 "friends": [
       {